Feet forwards motorcycle: 21st century

 In 2002, Dan Gurney's All American Racers produced a limited run of 36 Alligator models.

 The early 2000s saw enclosed scooters like the Benelli Adiva and BMW C1.

 In 2008, the Buddfab Streamliner set the speed record for a 50cc engine at 145 mph (233 km/h) with 20+ hp, then in 2009 the 125cc speed record at 186 mph (299 km/h).
 The Honda RS125 engine used produces 44 ps.

 In 2010, Dutchman Allert Jacobs, creator of the Quest velomobile, streamlined a Honda Innova underbone motorcycle to more than double the fuel economy from 1 liter per 48 km (113 mpg) to 1 per 101 (237mpg).

 In 2013, Suprine Machinery, Inc and designer John Chelen, introduced the EXODUS, a 1200cc BMW flat four with five speeds and reverse, where the rider is safely surrounded by a roll cage and a skid plate.
 Only weighing 680 pounds, with a full 8 gallon gas tank, the EXODUS exceeds speeds of 155 MPH with over 80 MPG at 55MPH.

 In March 2014 Honda unveiled the Honda NM4 model at the Osaka Motorcycle Show and it was on sale worldwide by the end of the year.
 In the United States it uses the original 700cc engine, whereas in Europe it has a 750cc engine.
 All versions use Honda's Dual Clutch Transmission (DCT) system to provide both automatic and semi-automatic control.

+In 2024 the Thai company Rapid unveiled the K-1988 e-bike at the Bangkok International Motor Show as a homage to the 1988 movie Akira where a feet-forwards motorbike is portrayed.
+A similar design using a “Ceramic double-rotor two-wheel drive” and a twin-cylinder Kawasaki motor in an entirely custom-made frame, with dual single-sided swingarms front and rear and hub-centre steering has been under development.